alebedev/order-list/README.md

 ## Notes on UI

-Header - called "Header+search" in Figma, but there's no search
+- Header - called "Header+search" in Figma, but there's no search
+- Link style - did it according to figma but hover / pressed effects look funny.
+Probably there should be another set of colors for forest green links